chestdb/chest/chest/README.md

 - [ ] Write docs on how to get started
 - [ ] Write docs on how to write tapers
 - [ ] Write docs on how to migrate tapers
-- [ ] Write docs on how it works in principle
 - [ ] Document the tape format
 - [ ] Document the file format
 - [ ] Write tests